 E62 BME 501C BME Doctoral Seminar Series

-This is a 1-unit credit option for BME students who attend regularly scheduled BME seminars (or approved substitute seminars).
+This is a credit option for BME students who attend regularly scheduled BME seminars (or approved substitute seminars).
 A satisfactory grade is obtained by submission of a two-page peer-reviewed paper written by one of the regularly scheduled BME seminar speakers whose seminar the student attended.
 Papers are to be submitted to the Graduate Student Administrator for review by the Director of Doctoral Studies.
-Prerequisite: current BME student in the second year or beyond.
+Prerequisite: Current BME student in the second year or beyond.

 Credit 1 unit.